Kaki-In/Botty/README.md

 ## Contributing

-If you want to contribute, please considere that for the moment I am alone to
+If you want to contribute, please considere that for the moment I am alone to manage this project.

+One big need of the contribution is about configuration, which only stands for a `.botty` directory for the moment, and a construction in `__main__.py`.

-You can contribute by adding 4 kinds of objects :
+You can also contribute by adding 4 kinds of objects :

 ### Discussions Providers